-Wells Fargo & Company is a leading financial services company that has approximately \$1.9 trillion in assets and proudly serves one in three U.S. households and more than 10% of all middle market companies in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.
+Wells Fargo & Company is a leading financial services company that has approximately \$1.9 trillion in assets and proudly serves one in three U.S. households and more than 10% of all middle market companies and small businesses in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.
 Wells Fargo ranked No. 30 on Fortune's 2020 rankings of America's largest corporations.
-We ranked fourth in both assets and in the market value of our common stock among all U.S. banks at December 31, 2020.
+We ranked fourth in assets and third in the market value of our common stock among all

-1 The Rule is codified in 12 CFR Part 249.
+&lt;sup>1 The Rule is codified in 12 CFR Part 249.